thomash-acinq/bolts/12-offer-encoding.md

 slack, without allowing commitments into the far future.

-To avoid probing (should a payer_key become public in some way), we require a signature for recurring invoice requests; this ensures that no third party can determine how many invoices have been paid already.
+To avoid probing (should a payer_key become public in some way), we require a signature; this ensures that no third party can determine how many invoices have been paid already in the case of recurring requests, and disallows replacement of old invoices by third parties.

 `payer_info` might typically contain information about the derivation of the `payer_key`.
 This should not leak any information (such as using a simple